 I recommend you visualize for a few minutes early in the morning and before you go to bed.
 Imagine your goals as already being accomplished, and really enjoy the feeling of success that comes from that.

-For example, if you have a goal of earning $100,000 each and every year, your affirmation might be “I easily and consistently earn $100,000 each and every year.”
+For example, if you have a goal of writing 1,000 words every day, your affirmation might be “I easily and consistently write 1,000 words each and every day.”

 - They aren’t used consistently